Interview with Esther Duflo

 The problems of poverty in the developing world are extreme, extensive and seemingly immune to solution.
 Charitable handouts, massive foreign aid, large construction projects and countless other well-intentioned efforts have failed to alleviate poverty for many in Asia, Africa and Latin America.
 Market-oriented fixes—improved regulatory efficiency and lower trade barriers—also have had limited effect.

 What does work?
 MIT economist Esther Duflo has spent the past 20 years intensely pursuing answers to that question.
-With randomized control experiments—a technique commonly used to test pharmaceuticals—Duflo and her colleagues investigate potential solutions to a wide variety of health, education and agricultural problems, from sexually transmitted diseases to teacher absenteeism to insufficient fertilizer use.
+With randomized controlled experiments—a technique commonly used to test pharmaceuticals—Duflo and her colleagues investigate potential solutions to a wide variety of health, education and agricultural problems, from sexually transmitted diseases to teacher absenteeism to insufficient fertilizer use.

 Her work often reveals weaknesses in popular fixes and conventional wisdom.
 Microlending, for example, hasn’t proven the miracle its advocates espouse, but it can be useful in the right setting.
 Women’s empowerment, though essential, isn’t a magic bullet.